Breast Reconstruction Specialist

 What Is Breast Reconstruction?

 The goal of breast reconstruction is to recreate the shape and form of the breast after mastectomy.
-This may be accomplished using a breast implant or natural tissues like tissue “flaps”—fat and/or muscle taken from another part the body.
+This may be accomplished using a breast implant or natural tissues like ‘tissue flaps”—fat and/or muscle taken from another part of the body.
 Breast reconstruction is performed by a plastic surgeon.
 Dr. Holmes works with experienced plastic surgeons to plan the most suitable type of breast reconstruction for each woman.
-In most cases, breast reconstruction can be started, and often even completed, at the time of the mastectomy.
-This is known as an “immediate reconstruction.
-In some cases, reconstruction must be performed at a later day, an approach known as delayed reconstruction.
-The appropriate type and timing of reconstruction are an individual decision, based on the patient’s body size, the amount of preserved breast skin, overall physical health, cancer stage, and desired breast size.
-Since mastectomy removes most of the nerves of the breast, the skin of the reconstructed breast generally has little or no sensation.
+In most cases, breast reconstruction can be started at the time of the mastectomy.
+This is known as an “immediate reconstruction”.
+In some cases, the characteristics of the breast cancer require delaying breast reconstruction to a later date, an approach known as “delayed reconstruction.”

 What is tissue flap reconstruction?